-This means the port forwarding isn’t enough as the firewall can distinguish traffic and block the VPN traffic.
+This means the port forwarding isn’t enough as the firewall can distinguish traffic and block the data routed through your VPN.
 In this case, hide or mask encryption protocols by sending OpenVPN over SSL and SSH tunnels.

-Using stealth VPNs can mask your VPN traffic and make it undetectable, because all your traffic will look like HTTPS so your university won’t tell you’re using a VPN.
+Using stealth VPNs can mask your VPN traffic and make it undetectable because all your traffic will look like HTTPS so your university won’t tell you’re using a VPN.

-Otherwise you can get a cheap smartphone and make a WiFi hotspot.
+Otherwise, you can get a cheap smartphone and make a WiFi hotspot.

 4. VPN is blocked in hotels

-If you’ve tried using VPN in a hotel, you may find that it is blocked as they may want you to pay for in-hotel movies instead of streaming for free.
+If you’ve tried using a VPN in a hotel, you may find that it is blocked as they may want you to pay for in-hotel movies instead of streaming for free.

 Here’s what to do when your VPN is blocked by the hotel:

-- Disguise your VPN traffic as a regular web browser traffic, which makes it impossible for the hotel’s network to block your VPN service, unless they want to block all HTTPs browser traffic, which is unlikely.
+- Disguise your VPN traffic as a regular web browser traffic, which makes it impossible for the hotel’s network to block your VPN service unless they want to block all HTTPs browser traffic, which is unlikely.

 - Check with your office IT admin on your computer’s configuration so they can log the situation and troubleshoot for you.
 In the case of an overlapping subnet, the hotel router assigns your machine a private IP address range, and this matches that of the office, so when your VPN client connects, it uses the current source IP address (office network), and the gateway you connect to sees this as a local address, so they overlap and deny your VPN connection.

 - Ask your IT admin to set up a different IPsec client for you to navigate automatically.